 Natural Treatment with Vinegar

 After my first post on my old blog about AS, one of my readers, John, left a comment telling me that drinking apple cider vinegar removed all his symptoms of AS.
-This has been life-changing for me.
-Vinegar is the best treatment I have found, and after a year on vinegar, I still feel great.
+This was life-changing for me at the time.
+Vinegar is the second-best treatment I have found, and I used this method for several years.
+However, I find the lectin-free diet mentioned above to be more effective so I prefer that.
+But vinegar is a much easier treatment than a complete diet overhaul.
+Be aware that taking a significant amount of vinegar may have long-term consequences for your health.
+I have not been able to find any information about this though.

 It seems vinegar was suggested by Margaret Hills, back in the 1950s, in her book about inflammatory arthritis.
 From her nursing training, she understood that inflammation is a build up of acid.
 It’s the acid that gradually damages our joints if we don’t get rid of the inflammation.
 She also knew that when you consume vinegar, it becomes alkaline in the body.
 So her theory was that the alkaline vinegar would neutralise the acidic inflammation.
 Lots of people with all kinds of inflammatory arthritis have found relief this way, thanks to her book on the topic.